nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 The reference altitude is obtained from one of the following sources:

 * A GNSS fix using five or more satellites.
-* A-GPS assistance data - The assistance data is injected to GNSS using the :c:type:`nrf_modem_gnss_agps_data_location` A-GPS data location struct, as shown in the following example code:
+* A-GNSS assistance data - The assistance data is injected to GNSS using the :c:type:`nrf_modem_gnss_agnss_data_location` A-GNSS data location struct, as shown in the following example code:

   .. code-block:: c

-     struct nrf_modem_gnss_agps_data_location location;
+     struct nrf_modem_gnss_agnss_data_location location;

      location.latitude          = latitude; /* Best estimate within maximum limit of 1800 km. */
      location.longitude         = longitude;/* Best estimate within maximum limit of 1800 km. */